pinkuchoudhury69/python/README.md

 -->If all these steps are done, send us a pull request.
 After we check and accept your request, we'll invite you to this group.

-**NOTE:-Changes related to this project is only acceptable.
+**NOTE:-Changes that are related to this project is only acceptable.